 When you choose your aquarium design and décor, you do your best to recreate a habitat that mimics your fish’s natural environment.
-In the wild, cichlids would be around many other fish and invertebrates, including predators.
+In the wild, Cichlids would be around several other fish and invertebrates, including predators.
 While you don’t need to create a miniature Lake Tanganyika in your home, providing a few tank mates gives your fish the social structure of its wild counterparts.

 3. Ecological Balance

 Some of the best tank mates for Cichlids are bottom feeders and eat algae, helping to keep the tank clean and in ecological balance.
 Algae is important for stabilizing the bacteria in your aquarium and minimizing nitrogen, but too much algae can severely reduce the oxygen in the water.